 - Obeying all railroad and bridge gates and other barriers

-How is Fault Determined in a Pedestrian Accident?
+How Is Fault Determined in

 If drivers and pedestrians alike owe others a duty of care, then the party that fails to uphold their duty of care is negligent and potentially at fault for any accident that occurs as a result.